 |An epoxy tent protects by controlling and containing fumes *If using, remember you MUST properly vent fumes out||Fan and proper ventilation for room size to vent fumes out of a room or epoxy tent|

-When looking for a full face mask to work with epoxy resin, you are looking for one that is safe, which means it is the proper mask for epoxy resin fume protection, as well as one that feels comfortable on your face.
-You will need to find a respirator mask that has an organic vapor respirator with organic filters.
-Also, the proper full face mask will have an N95 or N95 equivalent rating, which means that it will block at least 95% of small particles; small meaning around the size of 0.3 microns.
+When looking for a full face mask to work with resin, you are looking for one that is safe, which means it is the proper mask for resin fume protection, as well as one that seals and feels comfortable on your face.
+You will need to find a respirator mask for resin that has organic vapor filters.
+Also, the proper full face respirator mask for resin protection will have an N95 or N95 equivalent rating, which means that it will block at least 95% of small particles; small meaning around the size of 0.3 microns.

-I personally recommend purchasing your Parcil PD-100 Respirator directly from the manufacturer, as it comes with a 1-year factory warranty.
-You can purchase directly from Parcil on their website right here.
+We recommend purchasing your Parcil PD-100 Respirator directly from the manufacturer, as it comes with a 1-year factory warranty when purchased this way.

 If you are looking into buying yourself a full face mask, I would suggest buying some extra organic filters to have on hand as well.

-You can choose to protect your lungs from epoxy resin with a properly fitted respirator in the form of a half-face mask.
-Whichever respirator you choose to go with, whether it is a full face mask or a half-face mask with goggles, it must use organic gas filters to properly protect your lungs when working with resin.
+You can choose to protect your lungs from epoxy resin with a properly fitted respirator in the form of a half-face mask if you prefer that to a full-face respirator.

-My personal recommendation is to invest in a full respirator like the one mentioned above as number 1 of this safety article, as many resin artists often start with the half mask and goggles and find them uncomfortable and end up purchasing the full mask further down the road anyways.
+Our recommendation is to invest in a full respirator like the one mentioned above as number 1 of this safety article, as many resin artists often start with the half mask and goggles and find them uncomfortable and end up purchasing the full mask further down the road anyways.
 Of course, this is your own decision, but it is the one we also use.

-What do you need to know about a half-face mask respirator as protection from epoxy resin fumes?
+What do you need to know about using a half-face respirator as protection from resin fumes?